XinFinOrg/BlockDegree/gulp-instructions.md

 ```
 gulp watch
 ```
-To watch metalsmith during development as well, watch it in another console
+To watch metalsmith during development as well in another console
 ```
 gulp watch-ms
 ```